facebook/prophet/docs/_docs/additional_topics.md

 # Python
 m = Prophet(growth='flat')
 ```
-Below is a comparison of counterfactual forecasting under two methods: using linear growth for a single time series, versus flat growth with an exogenous regressor.
+Below is a comparison of counterfactual forecasting with exogenous regressors using linear versus flat growth.

 ```python